-To provide additional support of the trust channel and better understand the borrowers' heterogeneous responses to the Wells Fargo scandal, in additional to the OLS (differencein-differences) estimations, I exploit a generic machine learning inference approach proposed by Chernozhukov et al. (2020) (CDDF) to estimate treatment effect heterogeneity.
-One advantage of using machine learning method in heterogeneity analysis is that we do not need to pre-specific subgroups.
-The Chernozhukov et al. (2020) approach allows me to ex-ante stay agnostic about the characteristics of borrowers that will be more affected by the Wells Fargo scandal, and let the machine learning algorithm chooses the those who will be more affected.
-Afterwards, I could compare the difference in characteristics between the most affected group and the least affected group.
+To provide additional support of the trust channel and better understand the borrowers' heterogeneous responses to the Wells Fargo scandal, in addition to the OLS (difference-in-differences) estimations, I exploit a generic machine learning inference approach proposed by Chernozhukov et al. (2020) (CDDF) to estimate treatment effect heterogeneity.

+One advantage of using the machine learning method in heterogeneity analysis is that we do not need pre-specific subgroups.
+The Chernozhukov et al. (2020) approach allows me to ex-ante stay agnostic about the characteristics of borrowers that will be more affected by the Wells Fargo scandal and let the machine learning algorithm choose the those who will be more affected.
+Afterwards, I could compare the differences in characteristics between the most affected group and the least affected group.

-The CDDF method develop a method of generic machine learning inference on heterogeneous treatment effects in randomized experiments.
-I apply the method in understanding the heterogeneous treatment effect of the exposure to the Wells Fargo scandal, which is a quasi-experiment setting..
-The estimation details are shown in the appendix B.1.
-The CDDF method allows us to sort observations into groups with different level of treatment effects based on a machine learning proxy predictor.
-The method also provide to consistent estimation of the average characteristics of the most and least affected group.
-We follow the example in Chernozhukov et al. (2020), sort observations into five groups, and compute the average characteristics of the most and least affected group.
+The CDDF method develops a method of generic machine learning inference on heterogeneous treatment effects in randomized experiments.
+I apply the method to understand the heterogeneous treatment effect of the exposure to the Wells Fargo scandal, a quasi-experiment setting.9.
+The estimation details are presented in the appendix B.1.
+The CDDF method allows us to sort observations into groups with different levels of treatment effects based on a machine learning proxy predictor.
+The method also provide a consistent estimation of the average characteristics of the most and least affected groups.
+We follow Chernozhukov et al. (2020), sort observations into five groups, and compute the average characteristics of the most and least affected groups.

 The generic machine learning approach has several advantages.
 First, it provides a systematic way to perform treatment effects heterogeneity analysis.
-The approach allows researchers to stay agnostic about the borrowers characteristics ex-ante and let the machine learning algorithm chooses the characteristics that will be more affected.
-Given that there are various ways to perform subgroup analysis, this approach gives a disciplined process.
-Second, the sample splitting feature in the algorithm overcomes the overfitting concern in the subgroup analysis.
-Choosing subgroup ex-post without a theoretical guidance opens the possibility of over-fitting, which can be addressed by the machine learning model, and by the sample splitting step in the CDDF procedure.
+The approach allows researchers to stay agnostic about the borrowers characteristics ex-ante and let the machine learning algorithm choose the characteristics that will be more affected.
+Given that there are various ways to perform subgroup analysis, this approach provides a disciplined process.
+Second, the sample splitting feature in the method overcomes the omitted variable concern in the subgroup analysis.
+For example, one may argue that the non-Republican borrowers responded to the Wells Fargo scandal differently due to unobserved characteristics.
+The CDDF method solves this issue by randomly splitting observations within the treatment group, thus teasing out the effect of any random variation.

-I analyze the treatment effect heterogeneity of the Wells Fargo scandal on both trust in banks and FinTech adoption.
-I sort observations into five groups based on the magnitude of treatment, and compute the average characteristics of the most and least affected group.
-One advantage of the Gallup and the HMDA data is that both datasets contain individual-level information on race, ethnicity, and gender.
-In this section, I follow Bartlett et al. (2021), defining African American and Hispanic borrower as minority borrower.
-Considering that several important borrowers' credit risk metrics are not available in the HMDA data, I restrict the HMDA sample to the conforming loans purchased by Fannie Mae and Freddie Mac, to ensure that the loans are maximally comparable.
+I analyze the treatment effect heterogeneity of the Wells Fargo scandal on trust in banks and FinTech adoption.
+I sort observations into five groups based on the magnitude of treatment and compute the average characteristics of the most and least affected groups.
+One advantage of the Gallup and HMDA data is that both datasets contain individuallevel information on race, ethnicity, and gender.
+I follow Bartlett et al. (2021), defining African American and Hispanic borrower as minority borrower.10 Considering that several important borrowers' credit risk metrics are not available in the HMDA data, I restrict the HMDA sample to the conforming loans purchased by Fannie Mae and Freddie Mac, to ensure that the loans are maximally comparable.